PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Google+ Authentication.md

 *16.* Go to the *Test Harness* in the GameSparks Portal.

-*17.* As we already have the Client ID and Secret integrated into our game from *Step 10*, authenticate a player by doing a *GooglePlusConnectRequest*.
-Remember to add the access code from the response within our HTML page.
-Also, we need to add the value, *"postmessage"* to the *redirectURI* parameter in the request:
+*17.* Because we already have the Client ID and Secret integrated into our game from *Step 10*, authenticate a player by doing a *GooglePlusConnectRequest*.
+* Remember to add the access code from the response within our HTML page.
+* Also, we need to add the value, *"postmessage"* to the *redirectURI* parameter in the request:

 ```
 {